borntofrappe/game-development/07 Pokemon/Pokemon 4/README.md

 end
 ```

-This allows for a more credible movement, especially as the sprite overlaps with the tall grass.
+This allows for a more credible movement, especially as the sprite is rendered above the tall grass.